apache/hadoop/hadoop-yarn-project/hadoop-yarn/hadoop-yarn-site/src/site/markdown/DockerContainers.md

 Privileged docker container can interact with host system devices.
 This can cause harm to host operating system without proper care.
 In order to mitigate risk of allowing privileged container to run on Hadoop cluster, we implemented a controlled process to sandbox unauthorized privileged docker images.

-The default behavior is disallow any privileged docker containers.
-When `docker.privileged-containers.enabled` is set to enabled, docker image can run with root privileges in the docker container, but access to host level devices are disabled.
-This allows developer and tester to run docker images from internet without causing harm to host operating system.
+The default behavior disallows any privileged docker containers.
+Privileged docker is only allowed with ENTRYPOINT enabled docker image, and `docker.privileged-containers.enabled` is set to enabled.
+Docker image can run with root privileges in the docker container, but access to host level devices are disabled.
+This allows developer and tester to run docker images from internet with some restrictions to prevent harm to host operating system.

 When docker images have been certified by developers and testers to be trustworthy.
 The trusted image can be promoted to trusted docker registry.
 System administrator can define `docker.trusted.registries`, and setup private docker registry server to promote trusted images.
 System administrator may choose to allow official docker images from Docker Hub to be part of trusted registries.  "library" is the name to use for trusting official docker images.
 Container-executor.cfg example: